sjdillon/documentation/cassandra-nodes/README.md

-INSERTS with CL=2, cannot reach enough nodes, the insert fails (not written to any nodes).
+INSERTS with CL=2, **cannot** reach enough nodes, the insert fails (not written to any nodes).

-READS – We cannot achieve the requested CL, so the read fails.
-Again, the app specified this as a requirement.
+READS – We **cannot** achieve the requested CL, so the read fails.
+Remember, the app specified this as a requirement.